 Their classes all hover around £8 each, and they offer daily sessions all week long.

 Calm On Canning Street

-Calm on Canning Street is a yoga and wellbeing sanctum huddled in Edinburgh’s West End.
+Peace on Canning Street is a yoga and wellbeing sanctum huddled in Edinburgh’s West End.
 They welcome everyone to join them.

 This space is about community, connection and awareness.
-A place where everyone is welcome, where you can leave the burden of the world at the door and you can come to find quiet, space and stillness free of judgement and expectation.
+A place where everyone is welcome, where you can leave the burden of the world at the door, and you can come to find quiet, space and stillness free of judgement and expectation.